vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/tkgm-to-tkgs-stateful-app-migration.md

-# Migrating a Stateful Application from TKGm Cluster to TKGS Cluster
+# Migrating a Stateful Application from TKGm Cluster to TKGs Cluster

 The purpose of this document is to showcase the migration of stateful applications from TKGm based workload cluster to TKGs based workload cluster with data persistence.